 History of Advent

-Advent begins nearest to the feast of St. Andrew the Apostle and can vary in length from twenty-one to twenty-eight days, or about four weeks.
-The historic origin of the season is not for certain; no evidence exists around the feast of the Nativity of the Lord before the end of the fourth century.
+The historic origin of Advent is not for certain; no evidence exists around the feast of the Nativity of the Lord before the end of the fourth century.

 Several homilies and synods made mention of a specific liturgical time before Christmas, but no rule existed until a note on the Mass parts appeared during the time of Pope St. Gregory VII from 1073-1085.